-3rd Degree Screening can offer various non-dot and dot alcohol testing.
-Our clinic network includes more than 20,000 locations including patient service centers, third-party collection sites, and mobile collectors.Services can be for non-dot and dot regulated alcohol testing.
+3rd Degree Screening offers various types of non-DOT (Department of Transportation) and DOT alcohol testing.
+Our clinic network includes more than 20,000 locations across the country, including patient service centers, third-party collection sites, and mobile collectors.

-When used alongside hair alcohol marker testing a fuller picture relating to evidence of chronic excessive alcohol use can be provided.
+When used alongside hair alcohol marker testing, a fuller picture relating to evidence of chronic excessive alcohol use can be provided.
 No single biological marker can currently be relied upon in isolation of other tests to determine a chronic alcohol problem, so blood tests are strongly recommended to be used in conjunction with a hair alcohol marker test.

 The urine laboratory testing for ethanol (the alcohol found in all alcoholic drinks) indicates if a donor has ingested alcohol within the 24 hours prior to sample collection.

 Our hair alcohol marker testing offers combined testing for ethyl glucuronide (EtG) and the fatty acid ethyl ester (FAEE) ethyl palmitate, which are the metabolites of alcohol present in hair after the consumption of alcohol.
-Using the combination of EtG and FAEE testing provides more comprehensive information about chronic excessive alcohol use.
+Using the combination of EtG and FAEE testing provides comprehensive information about chronic excessive alcohol use.

-Electronic Chain of Custody
+Electronic chain of custody

 E-Chains reduce costs and administrative duties by eliminating paper forms.
-Using our paperless system, clinics minimize collection errors, ensure consistency and link all parts of the applicant-screening process.
+Using our paperless system, clinics minimize collection errors, ensure consistency, and link all parts of the applicant-screening process.

+For a small fee, we offer the option of full program management to take over the time-consuming duties of scheduling and managing your drug and health screening services.
 When you place an order for a drug or occupational health screen, 3rd Degree Screening works with your employee to find an appropriate clinic and makes sure all the paperwork is ready at the clinic.
 All forms are provided to the employee and our staff is available to answer all their questions.